asmodeus812/nvim-fuzzymatch/README.md

 - **stream_step**: The number of lines/bytes to read per streaming step.
 This determines when to flush the stream batch.
 This is useful for large data streams to avoid blocking the UI for too long.

+- **stream_debounce**: The number of milliseconds between successive stream flush calls, can help if the stream_step is too small or the executable is too fast and can accumulate `stream_step` entries into the stream fast enough that can cause the `matcher` to be overwhelmed, by default it is set to 0, as for most use cases it is never really required

 - **display_step**: The number of entries to render in a single batch during list rendering.
 This is useful in combination with a complex or slow `display` function to avoid blocking the UI for too long.
 Otherwise all entries passed for rendering are rendered in a single call to